varun-gangadharan/statistics-for-strava/README.md

   ![Trophy case source code](public/assets/images/readme/trophy-case-source-code.png)
 * Make sure you save the source code to the file `./storage/files/strava-challenge-history.html`
 * On the next import, all your challenges will be imported

+> [!WARNING]
+> Make sure that you save the source code in English.
+The app can only handle this export in English for now

 ## ⚡️Import and build statistics